Dorothy Summers 2nd Annual Art Prize, for Healthcare Professionals, Clinical Students and Trainees

 Medical Humanities & the Arts

-The Stanford Medical Humanities and Arts Program at Stanford School of Medicine is proud to announce a call for submissions to the Dorothy Summers 2nd Annual Art Prize, for Healthcare Professionals, Students and Trainees.
+The Stanford Medical Humanities and Arts Program at Stanford School of Medicine is proud to announce a call for submissions to the Dorothy Summers 2nd Annual Art Prize, for Healthcare Professionals, Clinical Students and Trainees.

 The prize is named in honor of Dorothy Summers, the mother of Dr. Audrey Shafer, the founder of the Stanford Medical Humanities and Arts Program.
 Dorothy Summers was a visual artist and costume designer who inspired both of her daughters to pursue their dreams, in both art and medicine.